sahil5206/sahil5206/README.md

 ### 🔹 Gesture-Based Touchless Computing System
 **OpenCV • MediaPipe • AI • Docker**
 A multimodal hands-free computing framework using gesture, eye, and voice input.

 ---

+### 🔹 Configuration Management using Ansible
+**Azure • Ansible • Nginx • Terraform**
+Managing the configuration of Nginx server on Azure VM using Ansible.

+---